gauravsingh1907/web-devlopment-projects/README.md

 # web-devlopment-projects

-This are some things which i made while learning web devlopments
+These are some things which i made while learning web devlopments